canonical/landscape-charm/README.md

 Targets that start with an underscore should be ignored as they are used internally only.
-Your choice of target should be made taking into consideration the scaling options available for each one and available resources.
+Your choice of target should be made taking into consideration the scaling options available for each one and existing resources in your environment.

 "landscape" target
 ------------------